 Let’s be honest: not every meeting needs to happen.
 If the goal is just to “touch base,” you might be better off sending a quick update instead.

 A real example?
 One marketing team cut their weekly sync by half when they realized most of their updates were just status recaps.
 They moved those to a shared doc and saved meetings for decision-making.
 Team morale went up.
 So did productivity.
+Reducing unnecessary meetings is one of the most effective tips for collaboration in the workplace because employees spend more time working and less time repeating updates.

 Ask yourself: Is this meeting about solving a problem or making a choice?
 If not, it might be worth skipping.